What is drug & alcohol rehab like?

-Learn what you can expect during inpatient drug and alcohol rehab treatment at Recovery Centers of America.
+What you can expect during inpatient drug and alcohol rehab treatment

 This page is your window inside residential drug and alcohol treatment at an inpatient rehab facility administered by one of the best addiction treatment providers in the United States, Recovery Centers of America (RCA).
 Below you will learn what rehab is like and what happens before and during inpatient stay.
 You will also learn what you should consider before making a decision to proceed with addiction treatment for substance use disorder (SUD) at a rehab center.

 Sometimes a picture is worth one thousand words

 Below you can view pictures of what various stages of treatment at Recovery Centers of America inpatient rehab facilities includes.

 Below you will find important cornerstones that guide what happens during inpatient rehab at Recovery Centers of America.

 The goal of addiction treatment is for you to reclaim a healthy and happy life

 In the process of active addiction, people suffering from substance use disorder lose material possessions, relationships with people, and other things that were once very important to them.
 As part of drug and alcohol rehab, you will strive to recover those things through acknowledging mistakes, fully immersing yourself in treatment, and working hard to make the necessary changes to beat the disease of addiction.
 Drug addiction often changes a person’s behavior, which affects all aspects of his or her life, including work and relationships.
 In residential rehab, patients do their best to regain their normal lives in a safe and healthy way.

 Your addiction treatment is guided and overseen by mental health and medical professionals